zotonic/zotonic/doc/manuals/email.rst

 You need a valid domain for this envelope sender address.
 The part before the ``@`` is generated by Zotonic and is used for identifying the original message and recipient when the message bounces.

+When the generated part is not acceptable then you can force an envelope address by setting the ``smtp_bounce_email_override`` option.
+Setting the bounce/envelop address manually disables Zotonic’s build-in handling of bounces that happen *after* the e-mail was accepted for delivery by the remote SMTP host.

 How does Zotonic know the domain?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^